All Products

 Response

-Caching software uses keywords to index objects on disks.
-In HTTP/1.0, URLs are used as keywords.
-However, different resources may point to the same URL.
-To differentiate the resources, clients must provide additional information, such as the Accept-Language and Accept-Charset headers.
-HTTP/1.1 introduced the Vary response header to implement content negotiation.
-The Vary header lists the request headers that must be included to implement content negotiation.
+Caching software uses a keyword to index objects cached on a disk.
+In HTTP/1.0, the resource URL is used as the keyword.
+However, different resources might share the same URL.
+To distinguish them, the client must provide more information, such as the Accept-Language and Accept-Charset headers.
+To support this content negotiation mechanism, HTTP/1.1 introduced the Vary header in the response message.
+This header specifies which headers from the request message are used for content negotiation.

 Description